Frequently Asked Questions

 How many students are in a class?

-The other classes have a limit of 5 students.
+Classes have a limit of 5 students.

-The class sizes increase during the summer session.
+Occasionally, the class sizes increase during the summer session.
 Sometimes a class size might change if a child is making up a lesson.

 When should my preK child (age 4 or 5, year before kindergarten) start the classes?